 The Crew

-By embracing adversity as an opportunity for growth and change, Sean and James will make a difference to those who need it.
+By embracing adversity as an opportunity for growth and change, Sean and Jonny will make a difference to those who need it.
 The journey from adversity to adventure is a testament to the resilience of the human spirit.
-It is a journey marked by perseverance, courage, and transformation.

 Raising for